Japan Pro Baseball, Soccer Suspensions Extended

 Tokyo, April 3 (Jiji Press)--The governing bodies for Japan's professional baseball and soccer separately decided Friday to extend suspensions of official matches amid the new coronavirus epidemic.

 The moves came after a panel of infectious disease experts said the same day that it is "extremely difficult" to hold official matches in April.
-The panel showed the view at a meeting of a joint committee on coronavirus measures set up by the two bodies.
+The panel put forward the view at a meeting of a joint committee on coronavirus measures set up by the two bodies.

-Meanwhile, the Japan Sumo Association decided to postpone the coming summer grand tournament by two weeks.

 [Copyright The Jiji Press, Ltd.]